akoy93/hobo_signs_server/README.md

 - **Response Data:** None

 **Getting Posts via Range Query:**
 - This API call returns all posts within the specified radius of the specified location.
+This list will be sorted by nearest post to furthest post.
 - HTTP GET to /get_posts
 - Requires the following query parameters:
 	- access_token